-- Excavation of infiltration systems shall be done with a backhoe or excavator working at "arms length" to avoid the compaction and disturbance of the completed infiltration surface. - The facility site shall be cordoned off so that construction traffic does not traverse the area. - An inspection by the civil/geotechnical engineer of record, of the exposed soil shall be made after the infiltration system is excavated to confirm that suitable soils are present. - Infiltration systems for flow control shall not be utilized until construction is complete and disturbed areas have been stabilized, as determined by the City, to prevent sedimentation of the infiltration system.
+- Excavation of infiltration systems shall be done with a backhoe or excavator working at "arms length" to avoid the compaction and disturbance of the completed infiltration surface. - The facility site shall be cordoned off so that construction traffic does not traverse the area. - An inspection by the civil/geotechnical engineer of record, of the exposed soil shall be made after the infiltration system is excavated to confirm that suitable soils are present.
+A written copy of the inspection report shall be provided to the Utility Inspector. - Infiltration systems for flow control shall not be utilized until construction is complete and disturbed areas have been stabilized, as determined by the Utility, to prevent sedimentation of the infiltration system.
 Temporary flow control facilities may be needed to utilize this option.